pontuslaestadius/ftp-rust/README.md

 # ftp-rust
-A simple ftp impementation written in Rust
+An ftp implementation written in Rust